ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #495fcb'> Note:** You could use any `prop` name , instead of the reserved `children` prop, that would work the same way.

 That's why when using the *search posts* functionality, components like `Main` and `Posts` which are passed as `children` and not affected by any states are not re-rendered (using the *Profiler*)

+### Understanding memo

+#### What is Memoization

+if the arguments are exactly the same as before, it means that in a pure function, the output will be the same.
+So the result on the first call of the function can be cached, and the function won't be executed again, and the cached result can be read.

+### Understanding Memo

+#### the Memo function

+only use `memo` when the component is heavy (slow rendering), re-renders often and with the same props.
 <!---
 [comment]: it works with text, you can rename it how you want